 What is a segment?

 A segment is the basic semantic unit of a text: ‘the red house’, for example, or ‘eighty-three’.
 CAT software learns that ‘the red house’ means ‘la casa roja’ in Spanish, say, and the next time that it comes across ‘the red house’ in an English to Spanish translation, it automatically suggests the translation it has already seen.
 The translator can accept the suggestion (the ‘candidate’), replace it with a fresh translation, or modify it to match the source.

-CAT makes the translation process faster and more cost-effective, as it means that our team of translators don’t need to spend time or energy on something which has been translated before.
+CAT tools make the translation process faster and more cost-effective.
+It means that our team of translators don’t need to spend time or energy on something which has been translated before.

 This enables a consistency of translation in the work we do for any client.
 Regardless of which translator worked on a given text, we build up a TM for each client, ensuring that we use consistent terminology in all translations for them.